IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 ### Things to monitor
 For sake of example let's suppose we would like get following data from our telemetry:
-- HTTP requests spans - timings and details about each request handling;
+- HTTP requests spans - timings and details about each request handling.
+Ideally, to get traces about how much time application spend in
 - Number of tickets metric - custom metric showing number of existing tickets.

 ### Simulating user traffic